Chen-hao-Huang/Euro-hotel-reviews-vis/README.txt

-Use hotel_data_test.csv and hotel_test.json in the data folder are used for designing right now.
+Use hotel_data_test.csv and hotel_test.json in the data folder are used for designing right now. hotel_info_test.csv is the info of each of the hotels in the test dataset.

 Since we are changing dataset layout right now, I will update it at final.